gnachman/iterm2-website/source/_includes/3.5/documentation-escape-codes.md

 Where name is one of "rule", "find", "font", or empty to mean the general pasteboard (which is what you normally want).
 After this is sent, all text received is placed in the pasteboard until this code comes in:

     OSC 1337 ; EndCopy ST

-**OSC 1337 Copy**

-This is an alternative to OSC 52.
-The implementation is a bit more efficient for very large values.

-You can place a string in the system's pasteboard with this sequence:

-    OSC 1337 ; Copy=:[base64] ST

-Where `[base64]` is the base64-encoded string to copy to the pasteboard.

-An alternate way to use this code is to split it into multiple codes.
-This is used with tmux, which does not allow very long control sequences.

-First send:

-    OSC 1337 ; Copy=2 ; [unique identifier] ST

-Then, using the same unique identifier, send one or more of:

-    OSC 1337 ; Copy=3 ; [unique identifier] ; [chunk of base64-encoded content] ST

-Last, using the same unique identifier, send:

-    OSC 1337 ; Copy=4 ; [unique identifier] ST

-**OSC 52**

-This is not a proprietary control sequence.
-It's probably your best choice since it'll work with other terminal emulators.

-To write to the pasteboard:

-    OSC 52 ; Pc ; [base64 encoded string] ST

-The `Pc` parameter is ignored. xterm uses it to choose among various clipboards, most of which do not exist in macOS.

-In version 3.5 and later, iTerm2 supports the sequence to query the clipboard:

-    OSC 52 ; Pc ; ?
-ST

-The clipboard contents are reported with:

-    OSC 52 ; Pc; [base64 encoded string] ST

-Where Pc is the same as in the request.

-User consent is required both to read and write the pasteboard.

 #### Set window title and tab chrome background color
 To set the window title and tab color use this escape sequence: